19 May 2024

 Churches celebrate Pentecost in all sorts of ways.
 Lots of us do prayer vigils, to remember how the apostles prayed for the Holy Spirit to come.
 Lots of symbols are used to represent the Spirit: Birds, red to represent his fire, flags or trumpets to represent his rushing wind.
 Sometimes the scriptures are read in multiple languages, reminding us of the many languages the Spirit enabled the apostles to speak.
 Pentecost is also a great day for baptisms.

 And, like I griped at the beginning of this piece, some churches give it a miss altogether.
 Too traditional, too liturgical, too old-school for their taste.
-In the United States, since it often falls near other holidays (like Mother’s Day or Memorial Day) the other holiday tends to take precedence.
+In the United States, since it often falls near other holidays (like Mother’s Day or Memorial Day) the secular holiday tends to take precedence.

 Some churches make Pentecost Monday into a holiday.
 But beyond that, Eastertime is over, and we go back to “ordinary time”—the days between Easter and Christmas, when there are no major Christian holidays.
 But we should still strive to make these days more than ordinary—by making good use of the Spirit’s empowerment at Pentecost.